-According to SafeWise.com the best overall child carseat is the Graco 4Ever Delux because it is a 4 in 1 seat made to take children from infancy through age 10.
-The complete 2022 list is here however.
-Reading the manual and having the seat properly installed is just as important as safety ratings as well.
-Also remember that it’s okay for infants to fall asleep in a car seat but it’s not okay for them to sleep in their carseat for long periods of overnight.
+According to SafeWise.com the best overall child carseat remains the Graco 4Ever Delux.
+This is because it is a 4 in 1 seat made to take children from infancy through age 10.
+The complete 2023 list is here however.
+Reading the manual and having the seat properly installed is just as important as safety ratings.
+Also remember it’s okay for infants to fall asleep in a car seat but it’s not okay for them to sleep in their carseat for long periods or overnight.

 While car seats themselves are safe, it has been reported in many accidents that seats have been installed too loosely or at an incorrect angle.
-To be sure your seat is installed correctly, visit SafeKids.org to find a Certified Child Passenger Safety Technician or inspection station in your area.
+To be sure your seat is installed correctly, visit SafeKids.org to find a Certified Child Passenger Safety Technician.
+The website also lists inspection stations in your area.

 What about Uber or Lyft…can my baby ride?

-According the Uber’s website, carseats are available in New York City only so if you’re in any other city, you must use your own seat.
-Lyft also allows riders to bring baby in a carseat anytime.
-Ride share services are bound by their states child passenger safety laws regardless of company policy.
+If you’re in any other city, you must use and install your own seat.
+The driver is not responsible for installing the seat.
+Of course, ride share services are bound by their states child passenger safety laws regardless of company policy.

 Each state/jurisdiction has its own laws and it is the driver’s responsibility to know the laws in each state.
 Check your state and any state’s you plan to drive to below: